14 Interview Red Flags & Questions To Weed Out Bad Candidates

 Traits to look for in job candidates in the hiring process

 We’ve just gone through a bunch of red flags found in the hiring process, which can be a bit disheartening.
-What should you be looking for?
+Thankfully, the interview questions above should help you weed out some bad candidates.
+That’s all well and good, but what should you be looking for in candidates?

 At Employment Hero, we look for humble, hungry and smart people.
 It is a tried and true way to find ideal team players.
 What do these traits mean in action?